joomengine/jcb-documentation/078-How-to-Add-a-Form-to-a-Site-View.md

 > [00:02:54](https://www.youtube.com/watch?v=UVICsD82oWk&t=00h02m54s)

 If your Site View already uses **pagination**, Joomla automatically includes a `<form>` tag around your list layout.
-This means you already have a form—no need to add another.
+This means you already have a form-no need to add another.

 **Steps to confirm:**